Minnekhada Regional Park: Habitat and ecosystems

 Within its 200 hectares, the park brings together several types of habitats that support multiple species.
 That diversity is explained by the variation in different factors affecting the terrain.
 One is the topography, which varies between sea level and 170 meters in height.
 The wetness of the soil also influences the ecosystem and the types of vegetation.
 From dry to wet soils, the Minnekhada Regional Park report in 1983 made a distinction between 3 moisture regimes: subhydric to hydric, submesic to hygric, and very xeric to subxeric regime.
 A subhydric regime is defined as a wet soil for a significant part of the growing season and a hydric regime has a wet soil for most of the growing season.
 A submesic regime is a relatively dry regime, where the water is available for a short period.
 Finally, a xeric to subxeric regime is defined as desert-like soil, where the water is removed rapidly.

 The marsh is located in the center of the park and is divided by a dyke, and into two sections: the upper marsh and the lower marsh.
 Throughout the years, the increase and decrease of the marshes' water has been at varying levels.
 Prior to the construction of the Pitt River dyke, the marsh was a floodplain, with high levels of water, and rich in nutrients.
-During the 1900’s, the water level varied a lot and the nutrients that were flowing from the river were lost.
+During the 1900s, the water level varied a lot and the nutrients that were flowing from the river were lost.
 This largely influenced the vegetation of the marsh, and thus, the species found.

 Out of the whole park, Minnekhada Farm comprises 22%.
 As the site is affected by a restoration project, data has been collected to characterize the site.
 The water retention varies, and flooding occurs during periods of rainfall.
 The site is mainly open space with some trees and a few large rocks.